-- Reporting Requirements.
-In addition to the reporting obligations set forth in Exhibit E, Section 6 of this Agreement, LPHA shall submit the following written reports to OHA: - Quarterly reports on: (a) the percentage of its NSA Funds used for Nutrition Education activities; and (b) the percentage used for Breastfeeding education and support. - b.
+In addition to the reporting obligations set forth in Exhibit E, Section 6 of this Agreement, LPHA shall submit the following written reports to OHA:

+- a.
+Quarterly reports on: (a) the percentage of its NSA Funds used for Nutrition Education activities; and (b) the percentage used for Breastfeeding education and support. - b.
 Quarterly time studies conducted in the months of October, January, April and July by all LPHA WIC staff. - c.
-Biannual payroll verification forms, completed in January and July, for all staff, funded in whole or in part, by funds provided under this Agreement. - d.
-Annual WIC budget projection for the following state fiscal year. - e.
+Annual WIC budget projection for the following state fiscal year. - d.
 Nutrition Services Plan.